 To me, Bengal Barbecue seems a lot like a permanent Food & Wine Festival kiosk.
 Limited menu, long lines, high prices for the portions offered–but pretty good food.
-I generally give Food & Wine Festival a pass because it’s a once a year (well…not so much anymore) special event, and despite the high prices and small portions, some of the food is fairly ambitious for those small kiosks.
+I give Food & Wine Festival a pass because it’s a once a year special event.
+Plus, despite the high prices and small portions, some of the food is fairly ambitious for those small kiosks.